Seirdy/seirdy.one/content/posts/website-best-practices.md

 Browser default stylesheets typically give `<figure>` elements extra margins on the left and right. `<blockquote>` elements have a large indent.
 Combining these two properties gives the final quotation an excessive visual indent, wasting precious vertical screen space.
 When quoted text contains list elements (`<ol>`, `<dl>`, `<ul>`), the indentation alone may fill most of a narrow viewport!

 I chose to remove the margins in `<figure>` elements for quotations and code snippets.
-If you're reading this page with its own stylesheet enabled, in a CSS&nbsp;3 compliant browser, you might have noticed the blockquotes on it have a minimal indent and a thick gray border on the left rather than a full indent.
+If you're reading this page with its own stylesheet enabled, in a CSS&nbsp;2 compliant browser, you might have noticed the blockquotes on it have a minimal indent and a thick border on the left rather than a full indent.
 These two adjustments allow blockquotes containing bulleted lists to fit on most narrow viewports, even when wrapped by a `<figure>` element.
 Browsers that do not support CSS&nbsp;3 properties such as `padding-inline-start` will render quoted text using default stylesheets (probably with an indent), which are perfectly usable if a bit inconvenient.

 Another example: outside the Web, I prefer indenting code with tabs instead of spaces.
 Tab widths are user-configurable, while spaces aren't.
 HTML pre-formatted code blocks, however, are best indented with two spaces.
 Default browser stylesheets typically represent tabs with an excessive indent, which can be annoying on narrow viewports.